Domenico Berardi: 2017–present

 On 24 August 2017, Berardi signed a five-year contract with Sassuolo.
 On 19 August 2018, Berardi scored a goal from a penalty in a 1–0 home win over Inter Milan, in the first match of the 2018–19 Serie A season.
 On 1 September 2019, Berardi netted a hat-trick in a 4–1 win over Sampdoria.

 On 17 April 2021, Berardi scored twice as Sassuolo came from behind to beat Fiorentina by a score of 3–1.
 This meant that Berardi had reached 100 goals in all competitions for the Neroverdi since debuting for the club in the Serie B in August 2012.
 On 23 May 2021, Berardi scored his 17th goal of the 2020–21 Serie A season in a 2–0 win over Lazio.
 It was Berardi's best goal-scoring season in his professional career and helped Sassuolo to an 8th place finish, missing out on European competition on goal difference.

 On 18 March 2022, Berardi scored twice in a 4–1 home win over Spezia; his second goal, which came from a penalty, was his 100th goal in Serie A, all of which came with Sassuolo.
+In the 2022–23 season, he scored 12 goals in Serie A, the most by an Italian player along with Ciro Immobile.

+On 23 September 2023, Berardi celebrated his milestone of 300 games in Serie A with a goal against Juventus, in the eventual 4–2 home win.
+On 28 September 2023, during weekday away game against Inter Milan, he scored the winning goal in a 2–1 comeback for Sassuolo.

+On 3 March 2024, after returning to action from an injury to his left knee sustained in January, Berardi suffered an injury to his right ankle in the second half of a 1–0 away defeat to Verona in Serie A, which immediately forced him off the pitch.
+After surgical reparation of a torn Achilles tendon, he began rehabilitation expected to last approximately 10 months.

+During the 2024 summer transfer window, Berardi was linked with a transfer to several clubs, including former club Juventus.
+However, he stayed at Sassuolo despite the club's recent relegation to the Serie B in his absence.

+In October 2024, Berardi returned to playing.